Working for us

 NHS Pension

-If you want to opt out of the NHS pension scheme you need to do this within 2 years of joining and by completing an SD502 and an RF12 (for a refund) from: www.nhsbsa.nhs.uk/pensions - NHS Pensions tab/Quick link for Members/Opting Out.
+If you wish to opt out of the NHS Pension scheme and claim a refund you need to do this within 2 years of joining and by completing an SD502 and an RF12 (for a refund) from: www.nhsbsa.nhs.uk/pensions - NHS Pensions tab/Quick link for Members/Opting Out.
 Please then forward the SD502 and RF12 to Payroll.
-Payroll are not allowed to provide these forms to employees
+Payroll are not allowed to provide these forms to employees directly.

 NEST

-You need to opt out within 4 weeks of joining to receive a refund.
-Visit www.nestpensions.org.uk
+You need to opt out within 4 weeks of receiving your enrolment letter to receive a refund.
+Visit www.nestpensions.org.uk for more information.

 back to top